nadirlc/pak-php-framework/README.md

 <p>The <b>index.php</b> file is the main entry point for the application.
 All url requests are routed by the <b>.htaccess</b> file to the <b>index.php</b> file.
 The <b>autoload.php</b> file is used to autoload classes.
 All classes should have a namespace.
 The folder structure of a class should match the class namespace</p>

 <h5>Application base classes</h5>
 <p>All Pak Php Framework applications are child classes of the <b>Application</b> base class, which is <b>application/Application.php</b>.
-Currently three types of applications are supports.
+Currently three types of applications are supported.
 Api, Command Line and Web.</p>

 <p>Api applications extend the <b>Api</b> base class.
 Command Line applications extend the <b>CommandLine</b> base class.
 Web applications can extend either the Web class or the Page class.
 The Page class is derived from the Web class.</p>

-<p>The main framework features which are Url Routing, Session Handling, Error Handling, Translation, Function Validation, Log Handling and Requestion Handling are implemented by classes in the <b>application/libraries</b> folder.
+<p>The main framework features which are Url Routing, Session Handling, Error Handling, Translation, Function Validation and Log Handling are implemented by classes in the <b>application/libraries</b> folder.
 Each feature is implemented separately from other features</p>

 <h5>Configuration</h5>
 <p>Configuration is one of the main features of the Pak Php Framework.
 It allows class objects to be used without explicitly initializing the object.
 The user only has to mention the class once in <b>config/RequiredObjects.php</b>.
 For example:</p>